EmilK15/NodeRestAPI/README.md

 Steps to follow:
 Make sure you have mongodb installed

-Make sure to have a C:\data directory
+Make sure to have a C:\data directory before running mongodb

-run npm install
+then run on a fresh terminal:
+mongodb

+go to NodeRestAPI's main directory and run: npm install node index.js

+Notes:
-change the config.js to change the name of the database you want, and the secret you want to use.
+change the config.js in the config directory to change the name of the database you want, and the secret you want to use.

 use CURL to test endpoints:

-make sure to have an instance of mongodb running before you run node index.js in the main directory

 POST: